 hands-on lab, and case study to accurately and efficiently address dysfunction.
 This course is updated as new information and guidelines are published.
 The primary goal is to challenge therapists to re-think movement and stillness in their practice, using a comprehensive understanding of the vestibular system.
 Principles presented can be applied across the lifespan and with a multitude of disability levels

 Inger Brueckner, MS, PT, is a renowned expert in the field of vestibular dysfunction and amputee rehabilitation, treating patients across the lifespan from pediatric to geriatric.
 A skilled and knowledgeable researcher and therapist, Inger has extensive experience working in multi-disciplinary teams that provide cutting-edge, effective, and safe rehabilitation treatments at rehab facilities including Presbyterian/St. Luke’s Medical Center and Sky Ridge Medical Center.
 At Rocky Mountain Hospital for Children’s Center for Concussion, she developed and directs PACER (Progressive Acute Concussion Exertional Rehabilitation).
 Inger has presented at APTA CSM, published journal articles, developed protocols, and has been invited to speak at conferences throughout the world.
 She is passionate about providing exceptional and collaborative patient care and sharing her knowledge and experience with the continuing education community.

 Middletown, NY 10940

-Application has been made to the NJ and NV Board of Physical Therapy Examiners.
+Application has been made to the NJ Board of Physical Therapy Examiners.
 The PA State Board of Physical Therapy accepts other state board approvals.